-It is a good idea for mum to feed the baby first so that she is more comfortable and your baby is settled and you are less likely to be disturbed by him crying.
+It is a good idea for you to feed the baby first so that you are more comfortable, your baby is settled and you are less likely to be disturbed by them crying.

-Remember that breastfeeding may make your partner's breasts feel more sensitive.
+Remember that breastfeeding may make your breasts feel more sensitive.